AnotherKamila/scion-p4netfpga/README.md

 ### Prerequisites

-Prepare your dev machine according to <https://github.com/NetFPGA/P4-NetFPGA-public/wiki/Getting-Started>:
+Prepare your dev machine according to <https://github.com/NetFPGA/P4-NetFPGA-public/wiki/Getting-Started>.
+Here is a quick, less detailed checklist:

 1. Obtain the 3 necessary Xilinx licenses: Vivado, SDNet, and 10G MAC.
 2. This project is tested with **Vivado 2018.2** and **SDNet 2018.2**.
 Install those versions to avoid surprises.